2014 United States gubernatorial elections: Nevada

 Governor Brian Sandoval sought a second term.
 Sandoval was elected with 53.4% of the vote in 2010.

 Anthropology Professor Frederick "Fred" Conquest and Businessman Chris Hyepock ran for the Democratic nomination.
 Bob Goodman, won the nomination.

 Family therapist David Lory VanDerBeek successfully sought the Independent American nomination.

 Sandoval won re-election to a second term.

 New Hampshire

 Governor Maggie Hassan, elected in 2012 sought re-election.
 New Hampshire's governors serve two-year terms.

-Former U.S. Representative Frank Guinta had not ruled out the possibility of running for the Republican nomination.
+Former U.S. representative Frank Guinta had not ruled out the possibility of running for the Republican nomination.

 New Mexico

 Governor Susana Martinez sought a second term.
 Martinez was elected with 53.6% of the vote in 2010.

-State Attorney General Gary King, the son of former Governor Bruce King Businessman Alan Webber, former New Mexico Director of the Farm Service Agency Lawrence Rael, and State Senator's Howie Morales and Linda Lopez sought the Democratic nomination.
+State Attorney General Gary King, the son of former governor Bruce King Businessman Alan Webber, former New Mexico Director of the Farm Service Agency Lawrence Rael, and state senators Howie Morales and Linda Lopez sought the Democratic nomination.
 King won.

 Martinez won re-election to a second term.